 Thermoplastic elastomers have a great many desirable properties that lend themselves to a range of applications across industry.
 Easily processed and coloured, as well as being safe and flexible, TPEs are being used for an increasing number of medical applications as well as being widely used for consumer goods and in the automotive and aerospace industries.

-With different types offering lightly different properties at a range of prices, commercial TPEs are replacing other materials such as conventional rubber.
+With different types of TPE offering lightly different properties at a range of prices, commercial TPEs are replacing other materials such as conventional rubber.
 While there are some drawbacks with TPE, the advantages outweigh these for many uses.
 In addition, because they can be recycled and reprocessed, thermoplastic elastomers offer a more environmentally-friendly alternative to other plastics.